Teri Rippeto was in the restaurant business since 1981, cooking professionally for 35 years.

 Eileen Warthen - Wine Buyer, Director of Operations, Owner

-As a native New Yorker, Eileen Warthen did her research before moving to Denver and kept finding Potager at the top of her list of restaurants to become a a part of.
+As a native New Yorker, Eileen Warthen did her research before moving to Denver and kept finding Potager at the top of her list of restaurants to become a part of.
 After trying on many hats - fashion design production assistant, pre-school teacher, vineyard caretaker and race car driver to name just a few - it was Eileen's passion for wine that kept drawing her back to the hospitality industry.
 Eileen became a certified sommelier in 2017 but she still loves serving guests and being an active member of the restaurant floor staff.
-In her spare time, Eileen enjoys walking her boxers - Cooper & Butcher, suffering through marathon training, adding to her vinyl collection and rooting for the Yankees.
+In her spare time, Eileen enjoys walking her boxer - Butcher, suffering through marathon training, adding to her vinyl collection and rooting for the Yankees.
 But most importantly, Eileen loves drinking wine and reaping the benefits of living with a talented chef, her partner-in-crime, Paul.
 She is thrilled to be a part of the Potager family.
 In November of 2019, Eileen and Paul welcomed a new member to their growing family, a baby pterodactyl whom they call Gardy.